Andy-Mod/ingescape-karaoke-v1.0/README.md

 - [Ingescape Circle](https://ingescape.com/fr/circle/)
 - [The WhiteBoard](https://ingescape.com/)

-If you don't have [Ingescape Circle](https://ingescape.com/fr/circle/), a full version of the app running exclusively with Python is available [here](#) soon.
+If you don't have [Ingescape Circle](https://ingescape.com/fr/circle/), a full version of the app running exclusively with Python will soon be available [here](#).

 To run the code, you need to install the following: